dftbplus/skpar/docs/source/reference.objectives.rst

 ----------------------------------------------------------------------
-This is an optional description -- preferably very brief, which would be used in reporting the individual fitness of the objective, and also as a unique identifier of the objective.
+This is an optional description -- preferably very brief, which would be used in reporting the individual fitness of the objective, and also as a unique identifier of the objective (complementary to its index in the list of objectives).
-If not specified, SKOPT will assign it a random number.
+If not specified, SKOPT will assign the following doc-string automatically:
+``doc: "model_name: query_item"``.

 Model Name(s) (:code:`models`)
 ----------------------------------------------------------------------
 This is a single name, or a list of names given by the user, and is a mandatory field.
 A model name given here must be available in the model database.
-This is established by the definition of a get-task -- the available model names are those that are seen by SKOPT as destinations of declared :ref:`get_tasks`).
+For this to happen, the model must appear as a *destination* of a Get-Task declaration (see :ref:`get_tasks`).

 Beyond a single model name and a list of model names, SKOPT supports also a list of pairs -- [model-name, model-factor].